burchill/pupilr/README.md

  * Third, it provides a number of helpful functions to further process the eye-tracking data for analysis and plotting.

+## Seeing how its used

+I've included the PDFs and `.Rmd` files of two internal reports I've made based on this package.
+You can use these to get a sense of how the code works in action, as well as how I code.
+Unfortunately, these aren't "real" vignettes in the sense that they are unbuildable in this package (see below).

 ## Caveats:

 Although this package was designed with documentation and other user/developer-friendly aspects, there are a few essential things that prevent it from being CRAN-worthy, or even super distributable.